-If you have any questions about your award, please call your COPS Office grant manager or the COPS Office Response Center at 800-421-6770.
+If you have any questions about your award, please contact your COPS Office grant manager or the COPS Office Response Center at AskCOPSRC@usdoj.gov.

 Pursuant to Executive Order 13513, "Federal Leadership on Reducing Text Messaging While Driving," the COPS Office encourages recipients of U.S. Department of Justice funds to adopt and enforce policies that ban text messaging while driving and to establish workplace safety policies to decrease crashes caused by distracted drivers.